srikamayya/DisasterResponsePipelines/README.md

 <h5>To run the web app:</h5>

-Execute the Python file 'run.py' in the 'app' folder via the command line: python run.py Go to http://0.0.0.0:3001/ in a browser.
+Execute the Python file 'run.py' in the 'app' folder via the command line:

-</h2>Files</h2>
+<br>python run.py
+<br>Go to http://0.0.0.0:3001/ in a browser.

+<h2>Files</h2>

 data contains the ETL pipeline (process_data.py) and the CSV input files plus the ETL pipeline output, an SQLite database.